-We’re going to cover several ways to make basic equipment, to meet your basic needs in a survival situation.
-Basic needs include things like fresh drinking water, a way to cook and stay warm, shelter, food, and primitive tools.
+We’re going to cover many ways to make basic equipment, to meet your basic needs in a survival situation or in the aftermath of a disaster.
+Basic needs include essentials like fresh drinking water, a way to cook and stay warm, shelter, food, and primitive tools.

-PVC Hand Pump
+DIY PVC Hand Pump

 This hand pump will allow you to access water from a well or, if you strap it onto your bug out bag, you could technically use it to get water from any other well that you may come across while bugging out.

 Make Your Own Char Cloth

 Make char cloth in advance to carry with you for fire starting.
-Use a small metal container that can be tightly sealed, such as an altoid tin.
+Use a small metal container that can be tightly sealed, such as an Altoids tin.
 Poke a small hole with a nail to let smoke escape.
 If the hole is too big, oxygen will get inside and your cloth will catch fire.

 Make Your Own Hand Warmers

 You might want to make your own hand warmer recipe to have on hand for colder weather.
 There are different variations and the store bought ones are definitely more convenient but may not be available post-SHTF.

 You will need to stockpile or scavenge for iron filings, powder, or shavings, about 25 grams per recipe.
 You will also need 1 gram of salt.
 Combine these two ingredients in a plastic bag or other container and mix well.
 Add about 1 tablespoon of charcoal or sawdust and mix again.
 Store this mixture in an air tight glass container until you need it.